Discover more from Tech World With Milan Newsletter

 Along with the suggestions above, there are a few more that could be helpful to everyone:

-Don’t just think too.
+Don’t just think, either.
 We often think about things and do nothing.
-We need to do things as this is the thing that only counts.
+We need to do things, as this is what counts.
 Always focus on 20% of things that matter (Pareto principle).
 This can help teams prioritize their efforts, too.

-Say NO to everything by default, especially to meetings - Yes, it's hard for large corporations with meeting cultures.
-Try to mark your sessions as worth it and then decide if you should go to the next one.
-And also, make no default for everything that doesn't bring value to your life.
+Say no to everything by default, especially to meetings—yes, it's hard for large corporations with meeting cultures.
+Try to mark your sessions as worth it and then decide to go to the next one.
+Also, do not default to anything that doesn't bring value to your life.

 Automate everything you can.
 Try to use different tools to automate everything you can, especially repetitive tasks.